Video and Audio

 Screen recordings capture the contents of your computer screen or mobile device, typically with accompanying audio.
 They are useful for guiding students through applications and websites.

-You can also use a touch or stylus-enabled device (e.g. Samsung Galaxy Tab, Microsoft Surface or iPad) to record a screen recording.
+You can also use a touch or stylus-enabled device (e.g. Samsung Galaxy Tab, Microsoft Surface, or iPad) to create a screen recording.
 These are perfect devices for capturing handwriting, creating worked maths examples, and annotating documents.